An Alabama woman is doing well after the latest experimental pig kidney transplant

 Even if her new organ fails, doctors can learn from it, Looney told the AP: “You don't know if it's going to work or not until you try.”

 Blacksburg, Virginia-based Revivicor provided Looney’s new kidney from a pig with 10 gene alterations.
-Moments after Montgomery sewed it into place, the kidney turned a healthy pink and began producing urine.
+Its parent company, United Therapeutics said Tuesday it plans to file an application with the FDA “very soon” to begin clinical trials with that type of kidney.

 Looney was initially discharged on Dec.
 6, wearing monitors to track her blood pressure, heart rate and other bodily functions and returning to the hospital for daily checkups before her medication readmission.
 Doctors scrutinize her bloodwork and other tests, comparing them to prior research in animals and a few humans in hopes of spotting an early warning if problems crop up.